cks524/QED2022/README.md

-# QED 2022 Computer Science
+# Domino Tiling an N-Queens Chessboard
-This is for my QED project in 2022.
+## QED 2022 Computer Science

 In this project, the n-queens puzzle solutions and the corresponding 1x2 tiling arrangements are observed and calculation of the number of domino tiling arrangements of solutions to